Azure/logicapps-labs/samples/ai-loan-agent-sample/README.md

     style T6 fill:#d3d3d3,color:#000
 ```

-**Key Concept:** The AI agent autonomously decides which tools to call, in what order, and when to stop—matching the workflow structure you'll see in the Azure Portal designer.
+**Key Concept:** The AI agent in the LoanApprovalAgent workflow autonomously decides which tools to call, in what order, and when to stop.

 *See [Architecture](#architecture) section for detailed technical information.*